waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 ## Farfetch'd Puzzle Log (New)
 *   **Test:** Walked path (15, 27) -> (9, 34) after a 'disappear from West interaction' at (27, 31).
 *   **Result:** FAILURE.
 Farfetch'd did not reappear at (10, 35) or anywhere else visible.
 The reset path is context-dependent.
+*   **Reflection Log (Turn 24321):** I experienced a major failure in my reasoning process.
+I incorrectly concluded that the `path_finder` tool was generating invalid paths and spent multiple turns adding diagnostic prints to debug a non-existent bug.
+The tool was, in fact, working correctly the entire time, and the issue was my own misinterpretation of the output.
+This highlights a critical need for more careful verification of my own conclusions before dedicating time to debugging.
+I must trust my verified tools and double-check my own analysis to avoid such wasteful detours in the future.